biojava/biojava.github.io/_wikis/BioJava_talk:CookBook3:NCBIQBlastService.md

 ------------------------------------------------------------------------

-The setAdvancedOptions workaround was a actually showing a bug in the way I dealt with th efiled in the first place...
+The setAdvancedOptions workaround was actually showing a bug in the way I dealt with the field in the first place...
 I fixed it in the biojava-live svn tree.
 BTW, using the discussion section of the page is a perfect use of the wiki, but don't forget to also use the mailing list for flagging problems to us, the developers.